 School Pantries are a natural extension of the Backpack program.
 If children who receive weekend Backpacks are dealing with food insecurity, it makes sense that their siblings are, too.
 This program helps provide families with food through a pantry set up inside the school, where access is convenient for both students and family alike.

-The Idaho Foodbank is now working in collaboration with healthcare partners to make it easier for Idahoans who are food insecure and have health issues to get the food they need to promote better health.
+Not everyone can say with certainty that they will have food for their next meal.
+Sadly, that’s the case for the more than 200,000 Idahoans who are food insecure.
+The Idaho Foodbank is working in collaboration with healthcare partners to make it easier for Idahoans who are food insecure and have health issues to get […]

 AARP estimates that 52% of our more than 110,000 senior residents rely on Social Security for half of their family income.